Category: Information Technology

 Any bare-metal server or appliance procured from a hardware manufacturer, transferred from another department, or supplied directly by a solution vendor must be re-imaged with a new, appropriate operating system.
 This is to ensure that systems acquired from an external source do not pose a security risk to the university, computing resources, and sensitive/confidential information.

-If additional services or software components are needed on the server, document the changes and update the system baseline (if any).
+If additional services or software components are needed on the server, changes should be documented and the system baseline updated.

-In general, a minimalist or “whitelist” approach must be taken when configuring system services, utilities, and other software installations.
-Tools like Applocker can be leveraged to manage application whitelisting in Windows.
+In general, a minimalist or “allow list” approach must be taken when configuring system services, utilities, and other software installations.
+Tools like Applocker can be leveraged to manage application allowing in Windows.
 Superfluous services must be removed or disabled.

 On Unix/Linux systems, remove additional compilers or development tools (which are not included with the default OS) that may be required to install a software component or library, unless compilers or development tools are required within the scope of an individual’s responsibilities.